tari-labs/tari-university/_includes/content/consensus-mechanisms/03-Introduction-to-Applications-of-Byzantine-Consensus-Mechanisms.md

 Finally, the need for a trusted leader or a trusted setup phase implied in [[27]] is removed by porting the key ideas to an asynchronous setting [[35]].

-The network is set to *N of N* instances of the algorithm communicating via randomly synchronous connections.
+The network is set to _N of N_ instances of the algorithm communicating via randomly synchronous connections.
 Due to random synchrony, all users can reach an agreement as to what is going on.
-There is no guarantee for nodes on the timing that they should be receiving messages, and a possibility of up to *t* Byzantine (arbitrary) failures are allowed, where *3t*<N. The instances where no failures have occurred are deemed correct or honest, while the failed instances are termed faulty or malicious.
+There is no guarantee for nodes on the timing that they should be receiving messages, and a possibility of up to _t_ Byzantine (arbitrary) failures are allowed, where _3t_<N. The instances where no failures have occurred are deemed correct or honest, while the failed instances are termed faulty or malicious.
 Since a Byzantine failure model allows for malicious behavior, any set of instances containing more than 2/3N of them is referred to as the supermajority.

 When a node receives a gossip request, it creates a new event and sends a response back (in Hashgraph, the response was optional).
-Each gossip event contains [[24]]:
+Each gossip event contains:

 1. The data being transmitted.
 2. The self-parent (the hash of another gossip event created by the same node).
 3. The other-parent (a hash of another gossip event created by a different node).
-4. The _Cause_ for creation, which can be a Request for information, a *Response* to another node’s request, or an _Observation_.
+4. The _Cause_ for creation, which can be a Request for information, a _Response_ to another node’s request, or an _Observation_.
 An observation is when a node creates a gossip event to record an observation that the node made themselves.
 5. The creator ID (public key).